 Buy from machines at stops, ZVV Ticket App, or SBB Mobile app.
 Always carry a valid ticket; fines are substantial.

-Most trams/buses are cheap-floor and wheelchair accessible.
+Most trams/bus travel is inexpensive-floor and wheelchair accessible.

 Always buy and get your ticket stamped before boarding.